dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 - If a match isn't found at the root element, the application level resource dictionary is examined.
 - If a match still isn't found, a `XamlParseException` is thrown.

 Therefore, when the XAML parser encounters a `StaticResource` or `DynamicResource` markup extension, it searches for a matching key by traveling up through the visual tree, using the first match it finds.
-If this search ends at the page and the key still hasn't been found, the XAML parser searches the `ResourceDictionary` attached to the `App` object.
+If this search ends at the page and the key still hasn't been found, the XAML parser searches the <xref:Microsoft.Maui.Controls.ResourceDictionary> attached to the `App` object.
 If the key still isn't found, an exception is thrown.

 ## Override resources